legislation/data-documentation/model/legislation.md

 `http://www.legislation.gov.uk/id/ukpga/2011/20`

 We use the same URI to identify an item of legislation across our whole dataset.
-We encourage you to use these URIs in your own data to uniquely identify items of UK legislation and retained EU origin legislation.
+We encourage you to use these URIs in your own data to uniquely identify items of UK legislation and EU origin legislation.

 ## Structure of a legislation document